How to Perform an Information Security Gap Analysis

 4. Analyze your security program

 A gap analysis provides an overview of your current security operations and points out weaknesses when compared to industry standards.
-On the other hand, risk assessments analyze what could happen and what should be implemented in order to defend against cyber threats.
+Whereas risk assessments analyze what could happen and what should be implemented to defend against cyber threats.

 Information security gap analysis FAQs